 Seki Onsen is directly to the north, although it’s about a 30 minute drive to get there.

-Myoko Kogen is located in the Niigata Prefecture close to the Nagano Prefecture, and the city of
+Myoko Kogen is located in the Niigata Prefecture close to the Nagano Prefecture, and the

 travel to Myoko Kogen page for more information on the location of Myoko and options to get there.